 Before undergoing assisted reproduction treatment, even if the woman does not present infertility, it is important to study the case of each patient or couple.
 With a basic fertility study, we can guide the patient or couple to the most appropriate treatment.

-Can IVF be done using half donor sperm, half husband's?
+Can IVF be done using half donor sperm and half partner sperm?

 In some countries, this practice is perfectly possible.
 Some fertility clinics offer this possibility to women in order to increase their chances for success in a single cycle.
 Some eggs are fertilized with donor sperm, and others with that of the husband/partner.
 Usually, embryo transfer is firstly done with the embryos obtained with the husband's sperm, and the remainder only in case the first cycle fails.